Abadam

 Abadam is a remote Local Government Area of Borno State, Nigeria, on the western coast of Lake Chad.
-It borders Chad and Niger, and it's very close to Cameroon, in 2016 its population is projected to be 140,000 inhabitants, It has its headquarters in the town of Malumfatori.
-Security, Healthcare, infrastructure, and climate change are some of the major challenges in Abadam Local government.
+It borders Chad and Niger, and it is very close to Cameroon.
+In 2016 its population is projected to be 140,000 inhabitants.
+Its headquarters are in the town of Malamfatori.
+Security, healthcare, infrastructure, and climate change are some of the major challenges in Abadam Local government.